Sasson Report: The report

 The report mentioned 150 communities in the West Bank with incomplete or nonexistent permits, but Sasson cautions that this list was not exhaustive, due to the lack of cooperation of some ministries and government offices which, according to her, failed to hand over some important documents.
 She recommended that the Housing Ministry be stripped of authority over construction of settlements in the West Bank, and that this power be transferred to the cabinet.
-The Housing Minister at the time of the tabling the report, Isaac Herzog (Labour), said following the release of the report that every expense earmarked for the settlements would subsequently need the approval of the Ministry's director-general.
+The Housing Minister at the time of the tabling the report, Isaac Herzog (Labor), said following the release of the report that every expense earmarked for the settlements would subsequently need the approval of the Ministry's director-general.
 Up until then, the heads of each department at the Ministry had been able to sign off on expenses for various construction and infrastructure matters at the settlements.

 The settlement expansion initiative was backed by Sharon when he was Foreign Minister under Binyamin Netanyahu.
 In 1998 Sharon publicly urged settlers to seize hilltops in order to break up the contiguity of Palestinian areas and prevent the establishment of a Palestinian state, saying: "Let everyone get a move on and take some hilltops!
 Whatever we take, will be ours, and whatever we don't take, will not be ours!"
 The report did not mention Sharon, however.
 Nevertheless, the report prompted calls that Sharon and other former and current government officials face legal repercussions for their alleged official involvement in the funding of illegal settlements.

 Settler leaders have rejected criticism of illegality and wrongdoing, protesting that they were participating in officially sanctioned community planning initiatives.

 According to the Sasson Report, the establishment of an outpost requires government approval.
 However, such a regulation was not put in place until 6 December 2004, when Attorney General Menachem Mazuz issued the directive.
 Until then, according to the Legal Forum for the Land of Israel, a group of pro-settlement attorneys, the status of an outpost was regulated in accordance with Government Resolution 150 from 2 August 1996, which stipulated that the Defense Minister had the authority to authorize new outpost communities.

-According to the Land of Israel Legal Forum, nearly all of the Jewish neighborhoods deemed "unauthorized" by Talia Sasson were established before Mazuz’s 2004 stipulation and are therefore, in fact, legally authorized.
+According to the Land of Israel Legal Forum, nearly all of the Jewish neighborhoods deemed "unauthorized" by Talia Sasson were established before Mazuz's 2004 stipulation and are therefore, in fact, legally authorized.
 Such an argument has yet to be legally established.

 Sasson recommended that Sharon consider criminal investigations against those suspected of involvement.